 When Moses had counted people, Israel was only 603,000 strong (Numbers 1:46).
 That count was an act of obedience since God had asked for it.
 The nation had grown.
 Now Israel and Judah were probably about 6 million people including women and children.

 At this point David realizes that he has sinned and God responds by giving David three different ways to be disciplined.

 Now David’s heart troubled him after he had numbered the people.
 So David said to the LORD, “I have sinned greatly in what I have done.
 But now, O LORD, please take away the iniquity of Your servant, for I have acted very foolishly.”
 2 Samuel 24:10 (NASB)

 At this point God sends the prophet Gad to David.
 The Lord asks him to choose one of three disciplines.
 Each discipline results in death throughout the land.
 This strikes at the heart of David’s worry.
 The Lord is seeking to draw David to Him – to trust Him and not military strength.

 So Gad came to David and said to him, “Thus says the LORD, ‘Take for yourself either three years of famine, or three months to be swept away before your foes, while the sword of your enemies overtakes you, or else three days of the sword of the LORD, even pestilence in the land, and the angel of the LORD destroying throughout all the territory of Israel.’
 Now, therefore, consider what answer I shall return to Him who sent me.”
 1 Chronicles 21:11-12 (NASB)

 David selects the last choice because he would rather have God’s direct involvement.
-The Lord answers his request by sending the pestilence and only then does David finally become sorry and honestly admit what that he was wrong and had sinned.
+The Lord answers his request by sending the pestilence and only then does David finally become sorry and honestly admit that he was wrong and had sinned.
 He did not trust God even for the present.

 So the LORD sent a pestilence on Israel; 70,000 men of Israel fell.
 1 Chronicles 21:14 (NASB)